In early 2008 I ran across George Motz’s Hamburger America website. I didn’t realize the greatness I was about to experience.

-The book was way before George’s show Burger Land on Travel Channel and his appearances as the Burger Scholar on Alvin Cailan’s Burger Show.
+The book was way before George’s show Burger Land on Travel Channel, his appearances as the Burger Scholar on his own show, and Alvin Cailan’s Burger Show.
 By the way, you can see me on the Burger Land episode in Miami.

 If you’re a burger fan, then you have found your nirvana.
 It will open your eyes for the first time to the regional specialties that make America great.

 So, here are the burger joints in the doc and the book, their locations, and a little info to wet your whistle.

 - Special Intro to Hamburger America

 - Hamburger America Book Update

 - District of Columbia